ljunggren/boozang-docs/README.md

 ### Long delays

-When test on top of slow applications it's tempting to add delays to tests.
-This will usually stabilize the test, but will lead to long execution times.
+When test on top of slow applications, it's tempting to add delays to tests.
+This will usually stabilize the test but will lead to long execution times.
 As Boozang has automated re-try functionality, this is very rarely necessary.

 ###### How to remedy

 Instead of using delays, increase the timeout for the action when needed.
 An increased timeout will not slow down the test if the application is responsive.
-Also, if a particular action fails, the Boozang AI repair will suggest to add a time-out so this can very easily be fine-tuned.
+Also, if a particular action fails, the Boozang AI repair will suggest adding a time-out, so this can very easily be fine-tuned.

 ###### Refactoring tips